 Reconciling the Return Predictability Evidence

 Evidence of stock return predictability by financial ratios is still controversial, as documented by inconsistent results for in-sample and out-of-sample regressions and by substantial parameter instability.
 This paper shows that these seemingly incompatible results can be reconciled if the assumption of a fixed steady-state mean of the economy is relaxed.
 We find strong empirical evidence in support of shifts in the steady-state and propose simple methods to adjust financial ratios for such shifts.
-The forecasting relationship of adjusted price ratios and future returns is statistically significant and stable over time.
-We also show that shifts in the steady-state are responsible for the parameter instability and poor out-of-sample performance of unadjusted price ratios that are found in the data.
+The in-sample forecasting relationship of adjustedprice ratios and future returns is statistically significant and stable over time.
+In real-time,however, changes in the steady-state make the in-sample return forecast ability hard to exploit out-of-sample.
+The uncertainty of estimating the size of steady-state shifts rather thanthe estimation of their dates is responsible for the difficulty of forecasting stock returns in real-time.
 Our conclusions hold for a variety of financial ratios and are robust to changes in the econometric technique used to estimate shifts in the steady-state.

 Suggested Citation: Suggested Citation